ManiacCDS/aS_SpeedCameraSign/README.md

 Prop spwan name: as_speed_camera_prop

 # Discord
-If you have a question or a suggestions for new props feel free to join our discord server. https://dsc.gg/ascave
+If you have a question or a suggestion for a new prop feel free to join our discord server. https://dsc.gg/ascave